 Why Support ACS

 At ACS, our new building is the first we have constructed in 60 years.
 Part of the building is for academic purposes including 4 fifth grade classrooms, 3 music rooms, and 2 ES language classrooms.
 The remainder of the building is devoted to 16 faculty apartments and an apartment for the Head of School, including an entertainment space for various school functions.
+We save about $355,000 a year from having our new building.

 Over the next few years ACS will turn its attention to our Master Plan.
 That plan calls for us to build an expansive new facility on the site of our green field.
 We will have 2 floors of parking below the building, a learning center, meeting and gathering space on the first two floors, classrooms for Middle School and High School, on the next three levels, a new gymnasium and fitness center on the top two floors, and a beautiful new field overlooking the sea on the roof.
 When that new building is complete, we can turn our attention to Early Years and Elementary School, and upgrade those facilities as well.
 Of course this plan will involve raising considerably more money.